 Early Notables of the Englen family (pre 1700)

-, a famous African coast and Indian Ocean...
-Another 26 words (2 lines of text) are included under the topic Early Englen Notables in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) are included under the topic Early Englen Notables in all our PDF Extended History products and printed products wherever possible.

 Contemporary Notables of the name Englen (post 1700)